ember-learn/guides-source/guides/release/models/index.md

 [Specifying a Route's Model](../routing/specifying-a-routes-model/) guide.

-At first, using Ember Data may feel different than the way you're used to writing JavaScript applications.
+At first, using EmberData may feel different than the way you're used to writing JavaScript applications.
 Many developers are familiar with using Ajax to fetch raw JSON data from an endpoint, which may appear easy at first.
 Over time, however, complexity leaks out into your application code, making it hard to maintain.

-With Ember Data, managing models as your application grows becomes both simpler _and_ easier.
+With EmberData, managing models as your application grows becomes both simpler _and_ easier.

-Once you have an understanding of Ember Data, you will have a much better way to manage the complexity of data loading in your application.
+Once you have an understanding of EmberData, you will have a much better way to manage the complexity of data loading in your application.
 This will allow your code to evolve and grow, with better maintainability.

-## Ember Data flexibility
+## EmberData flexibility

-Thanks to its use of the _adapter pattern_, Ember Data can be configured to work with many different kinds of backends.
+Thanks to its use of the _adapter pattern_, EmberData can be configured to work with many different kinds of backends.
 There is [an entire ecosystem of adapters](http://emberobserver.com/categories/ember-data-adapters) and several [built-in adapters](./customizing-adapters/) that allow your Ember app to talk to different types of servers.

-By default, Ember Data is designed to work out of the box with [JSON:API](http://jsonapi.org).
+By default, EmberData is designed to work out of the box with [JSON:API](http://jsonapi.org).
 JSON:API is a formal specification for building conventional, robust, and performant APIs that allow clients and servers to communicate model data.